Buttermilk Chicken Marinade

 It’s best to marinate the chicken in this buttermilk marinade for at least two hours so that the flavors can start to soak into the meat, and the acidity can tenderize the chicken.

 You can also marinate overnight!
+About 8 to 12 hours of marinating chicken with buttermilk is truly ideal.
 However, try not to marinate longer than 24 hours if you can help it.

-After TOO long, the acid in this buttermilk chicken marinade will start to “cook” the chicken, and the chicken will be a little tough once you grill it.
+After TOO long, the acid in this buttermilk chicken marinade will start to “cook” the chicken, and the chicken will be tough once you grill it.

 How To Bake Buttermilk Marinated Chicken